 Both the Rottweiler and the APBT are considered to be medium energy dogs.
-As such they both need around 60 minutes of exercise a day.
-The APBT is said to be more energetic than the Rottweiler, and as such he needs more intense exercise, and loves to play-fight with his masters, or play frisbee, ball, or take part in doggy agility courses on top of his 60 minutes a day.
+As such, they both need around 60 minutes of exercise a day.
+The APBT is said to be more energetic than the Rottweiler, and as such he needs more intense exercise and loves to play-fight with his masters, or play frisbee, ball, or take part in doggy agility courses on top of his 60 minutes a day.

 As with most pups, during playtime with their family children should always be supervised.
 This is particularly true for these two breeds as they are strong powerful dogs.
 Contrary to popular belief and bad reputation the often talked of APBT’s ‘lockjaw’ is actually a myth.
 Although his bite is a powerful one, the Rottweiler is said to have the strongest bite of all dog breeds.

 If these guys are left to their own devices and become bored, they can be highly destructive.
-Due to their power they can cause a significant amount of damage in a short space of time, so if you can’t commit to exercising them daily, be prepared for a lot of repair bills.
+Due to their power, they can cause a significant amount of damage in a short space of time, so if you can’t commit to exercising them daily, be prepared for a lot of repair bills.

 Both the Rottweiler and the APBT are quite intelligent and therefore similar regarding their training, ultimately, they both like to be mentally and physically stimulated.
 Training these guys is relatively easy compared to some pooches as they both enjoy being trained by their master and they seek to please.

 Positive reinforcement training is the best type of training for any dog, but it is particularly important with guarding dogs such as the Rottweiler.
-Training should always be positive, and never negative, otherwise there is a chance that the dog will react negatively.
+Training should always be positive, and never negative, otherwise, there is a chance that the dog will react negatively.
 If you react to a dog negatively, they too will react negatively, which is why a lot of vicious people have vicious pets.

 These guys are quite different when it comes to their health.
-First off, the Rottweiler lives, on average, between 9 – 10 years, and the APBT lives, on average, between 12 and 16 years.
+First off, the Rottweiler lives, on average, between 9 to 10 years, and the APBT lives, on average, between 12 and 16 years.
 This is a considerable difference and something that must be taken into account if you are considering getting either of these breeds.
 Generally, the APBT is healthier than the Rottweiler.

 Cerebellar Abiotrophy is where the part of the brain that controls coordination and balance is damaged, and they cannot move as they should.
-On occasion it can also cause cognitive impairment.
-He can also suffer with skin allergies, all of which ointment and a high-quality food can assist with.
+On occasion, it can also cause cognitive impairment.
+He can also suffer from skin allergies, all of which ointment and high-quality food can assist with.

-The Rottweiler is also known to suffer with Hip Dysplasia, as well as Elbow Dysplasia, as described above.
-Rottweilers are also frequently known to suffer with a disease called Dilated Cardiomyopathy, the pup is born with thinner and more dilated heart walls and therefore the heart does not function as it should, and can result in heart failure.
+The Rottweiler is also known to suffer from Hip Dysplasia, as well as Elbow Dysplasia, as described above.
+Rottweilers are also frequently known to suffer from a disease called Dilated Cardiomyopathy, the pup is born with thinner and more dilated heart walls and therefore the heart does not function as it should, and can result in heart failure.

-He will only require a bath once every two to three months, unless of course he finds a muddy field to roll in; be warned this is one of his favorite pastimes!
-If he suffers with skin allergies then this may require you to bathe him in medicated treatments a bit more often.
+He will only require a bath once every two to three months unless of course, he finds a muddy field to roll in; be warned this is one of his favorite pastimes!
+If he suffers from skin allergies then this may require you to bathe him in medicated treatments a bit more often.

-The Rottweiler is only slightly more demanding that the APBT, he will require brushing once or twice a week, again, to keep him looking healthy and shiny.
+The Rottweiler is only slightly more demanding than the APBT, he will require brushing once or twice a week, again, to keep him looking healthy and shiny.
 Just like your average pooch a bath every 6 weeks would be beneficial for this guy.

 If you are thinking about getting an APBT then you should at least consider rescuing one from a shelter.
 There are hundreds of thousands of these guys in rescue shelters who, simply because they are an APBT or other Pitbull type dog, are put on the ‘kill list’.
-A study found that 93% of Pitbull’s in shelters were euthanized.
+A study found that 93% of Pitbulls in shelters were euthanized.